aliciawarddev/CSS-Drawings/backlog.md

 - Key: add details
 - Alice drink: Add tag
 - Drink me - add texture to cork
-- Tetris: use css grid for block positioning, borders, and manually removing double borders.
-Use tetris text as a reference.
+- Tetris: remove double borders.
 - Tetris text: See if I can make the boxes have the same width visually by adjusting the borders

 ## New Section - Template